SelfControlApp/selfcontrol/README.markdown

 * Mac version requires password, messy workaround
 * Does not work on OS X
 * Quitting means you have to re run the app, and let is finish the countdown
+* Permissions don't work on Windows
+* Basically this app isn't working yet.

 To Do
 -----
 * Add compiled .app and .exe
 * Integrate better to use Admin privileges
-* Decrease compiled app's size
+* <del> Decrease compiled app's size </del>